segurosfalabella/drone-sonnar-scanner/README.md

-# Sonnar Scanner CLI
+# SonnarQube Scanner CLI

-Drone plugin for using with Sonnar Scanner CLI 3.x
+Drone plugin for using with SonnarQube Scanner CLI 3.2.x

 ## Usage
 ```yaml